 Q. Can I wash my cape in the washing machine?

-A. Only if you have one of the washable rain capes - these are the Brights collection - Pink Freud, Rubber Duckie and Coat D'Azur, or limited run Cape Noir.
+A. Only if you have one of the washable rain capes - these are the Bright and Pastel collection - Purple Dove, Pink Freud, Rubber Duckie, Coat D'Azur, Cape Noir.
 These can be washed at 30C with non-biological only.
 The oils and waxes in the material these capes are made from have been specially developed by British Millerain to be washable.

 Standard waxed cotton rain capes may be dry brushed and sponge cleaned with cold or tepid water only.
 Harsh detergents will strip the waxes.